unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // The location field appears in check messages to help the user locate the issue location="as specified in FileCheck demo"

+  // Specifying extractLength and cutoffPriorityLevel is just to show off options
+  // —those fields are not necessary (or normal) here extractLength='12' // Default is 15
-  // Default displayType is 'ErrorsWarnings'
+  // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
-  //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

   // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='true' // 'true' or 'false'